Local scale invariance and robustness of proper scoring rules: Generalized proper kernel scoring rules

 It should be noted that the idea of the theorem is similar to the construction of the supporting hyperplane in \cite[p.22]{Dawid1998}.
 Furthermore, the theorem could be generalized slightly by not requiring that $g$ is a continuous negative definite kernel but rather a function satisfying $g(x,y)\leq \frac12 \left(g(x,x) + g(y,y)\right)$.

-Clearly, the generalized proper kernel scores $S^h_g$ contain the regular proper kernel scores as a special case, obtained by choosing $h(x) = -x/2$.
+Clearly, the class of generalized proper kernel scores $S^h_g$ contains the regular proper kernel scores as a special case, obtained by choosing $h(x) = -x/2$.
 These scoring rules thus have the least convex (as it both convex and concave) and therefore fastest declining $h$ possible (up to a scaling factor).
 Further, choosing $g(x,y)=|x-y|$ and $h(x)=-\frac{1}{2} x$ for $\Omega = \mathbb{R}$ one obtains the regular CRPS.
 With $h(x) = -\frac{1}{2} \log(x)$, the proper scoring rule is given by

 Due to the second term in this expression, we will refer to it as the standardized kernel scoring rule with kernel $g$, denoted $\Ssker_{g}(\P,y)$ for short.

 There are of course a myriad of options for $h$.
 An interesting option is $h(x)=-\sqrt{x}$ which should act similarly to the standardized kernel score.
 This flexibility is important since it allows for a wide range of generalized entropy terms, corresponding to different penalties for a priori uncertainty, while remaining proper scoring rules, see Appendix~\ref{sec:entropy}.